 Employment support: Promotion of vocational and adult education congruent with the current needs of the labour market and in cooperation with adult education institutions, NGOs and technical schools from the formal education system, so as in this manner to enable participants to complete courses with a recognised certificate and thus to increase their chances in the labour market.

-Further training in methodology and didactics in adult education: The aim of this measure is to provide teachers (especially of basic education and in vocational schools), technical advisors and counsellors from the educational institutes as well as teachers from adult education organisations (including NGOs) to attain knowledge of the methods of adult education.
+Basic adult education trainings: The aim of this measure is to provide teachers (especially of basic education and in vocational schools), technical advisors and counsellors from the educational institutes as well as teachers from adult education organisations (including NGOs) to attain knowledge of the methods of adult education.
 The training of trainers has a powerful effect on the complete field of adult education.
 Except for the work done by DVV International, there are no training opportunities for teachers in adult education in Bosnia and Herzegovina.

-Further training in the field of educational management: There is a great need for competent managers in the adult education centres.
+Management in adult education: There is a great need for competent managers in the adult education centres.
 Special emphasis is placed on encouraging cooperation between adult education institutions nationwide, because a special deficit exists here.

 Legislation: DVV International contributes to the design of adult education laws which should establish sustainable high-quality adult education in the education system.
 Advice provided for legislative initiatives regarding adult education requires professionally competent cooperation with parliaments and governments (at the level of the entire state, the two government units Federation of Bosnia and Herzegovina and Republika Srpska and the cantons) as well as support for partners in relevant lobbying activities.